Glycolic acid is the most common type of alpha-hydroxy acid

 Using a skin care product containing glycolic acid will make your skin softer, smoother and more radiant.
 You may experience a "peeling" process, and after a few days, a healthier new cortex will appear.

 Glycolic acid is a completely natural method of treating acne.
 It comes from fruit and is very similar to citric acid.
 Essentially, it reduces adhesions between the skin.
 Once they relax, the skin can be kept at a certain distance, allowing new skin to begin to grow.
-This is the strength of the above three fatty acids, they can all be classified in the alpha hydroxy acid (fruit acid) family.
+This is the strength of the above three fatty acids, they can all be classified in the α-hydroxy acid

 Because of its high acidity, glycolic acid has the effect of exfoliating.
 When applied to the skin as an exfoliating gel and lotion, glycolic acid penetrates and damages the upper layers of the skin, destroying the gums that carry dead cells.
 After the dead skin is chemically stripped, other ingredients can counteract and remove the retained acid.
 This way will make the skin look smoother and younger.